viet34tqc/nextjs-dj-events/frontend/README.md

   - Create a NextJS route for login ('api/login')
   - When the user login, he connects to 'auth/local' endpoint to get the token
   - However, when we refresh the page, the credentials is gone as well.
-  - So we need to save it to the cookies.
+  - So we need to save the user's token into the cookies.